shockstars/shockstars/README.md

-calvin or cal he/him only thx
+calvin or cal  he/him or it/its exclusively

-no dni, besides literal infants (under 13) and unoriginal people (skin copiers)

-not tcc , get off my ass :sob:

-i like: postal. i'm gatekeeping the rest 😛
+male , 17 , not tcc

+i like some stuff ask about it